-Now we determine whether the labour share has been affected in the same manner and/or degree in the different EU countries, taking into account the heterogeneity existing between them, specifically in terms of their presence in the euro area (euro area countries and non-euro area countries), their type of financial system ('market-based' countries and 'bankbased' countries) and their variety/model of capitalism ('liberal market' countries, 'coordinated market' countries, 'hybrid/mixed market' countries and 'transition' countries).
-In all three cases, our sample is divided into sub-samples, which also allow us to confirm the robustness of our results to resampling.
+The results presented on Table 3 show the average effect in EU countries as a whole of each independent variable on labour share.
+Now by taking advantage of the cross-sectional dimension of our panel data we determine whether the labor share has been affected in the same manner and/or degree in the different EU countries, taking into account the heterogeneity existing between them, specifically in terms of their presence in the euro area (euro area countries and non-euro area countries), their type of financial system ('market-based' countries and 'bank-based' countries) and their variety/model of capitalism ('liberal market' countries, 'coordinated market' countries, 'hybrid/mixed market' countries and 'transition' countries).
+In all three cases, our sample is divided into sub-samples, which also allow us to confirm the robustness of our results to resampling11.
 These analyses are carried out only for specification III to avoid the problem of omitted variables and therefore increase the consistency of our estimates.

 Table 4 exhibits the results of our estimates for the euro area countries and non-euro area countries12.
 Two important conclusions deserve our attention.
 Firstly, the results for the euro area countries are quite similar to the results obtained for all the countries in terms of statistical significance and signs.
-Effectively, the variables that are statistically significant in the case of euro area countries are just the same in the case of all the countries and they have the same influence on the labour share.
+Effectively, the variables that are statistically significant in the case of euro area countries are just the same in the case of all the countries and they have the same influence on the labor share.
 Secondly, the results for the non-euro area countries also do not change dramatically.
-On the one hand, globalisation and 'shareholder value orientation' lose their statistical significance, albeit maintaining their negative coefficients.
-On the other hand, financial activity becomes statistically significant, influencing the labour share positively.
+On the one hand, 'shareholder value orientation' lose their statistical significance, albeit maintaining their negative coefficient.
+On the other hand, financial activity becomes statistically significant, influencing the labor share positively.